-- 11.1 Where a student has a debt or other liability outstanding to one or more of the following: SOAS, the University of London or to another College of the University, SOAS reserves the right to take action to obtain settlement including legal proceedings. - 11.2 A debt or liability may include, among other things, outstanding tuition fees or loans and outstanding library debts (including unreturned library items).
-Action may include: the withholding of end-of-session results or award documents; the withdrawal of library privileges; refusing re-enrolment in the following academic session; cancellation of registration or enrolment and exclusion.
+- 11.1 Where a student has a debt or other liability outstanding to SOAS, the University of London or to another College of the University, SOAS reserves the right to take action to obtain settlement, including legal proceedings. - 11.2 A debt or liability may include, among other things, outstanding tuition fees or loans and outstanding library debts (including unreturned library items).
+Action may include: the withholding of end-of-session results or award documents; loss of access to facilities including online resources; refusing re-enrolment in the following academic session; suspension or cancellation of registration or enrolment and exclusion.
 Where other measures prove unsuccessful SOAS may institute legal proceedings.